-The Chicago Wolves and Turtle Wax are teaming up to show their appreciation for Chicago-area first responders on Sunday, April 15, at Allstate Arena during the Wolves’ final regular-season game of the year.
+The Chicago Wolves and Turtle Wax are teaming up to show their appreciation for Chicago-area first responders on Saturday, April 13, at Allstate Arena.

-The Wolves will host a Touch-A-Truck event in the South parking lot from 2:30 to 4 p.m.
-Fans will have the opportunity to explore police, fire, and EMS vehicles while getting to meet local first responders.
+The Wolves will host a Touch-A-Truck event in Allstate Arena’s South parking lot from 5:30 to 7 p.m.
+Children (and their parents) have the opportunity to explore police, fire, and EMS vehicles while getting to meet local first responders.
 The event is hosted by the Village of Rosemont and presented by Turtle Wax.
 All fans with a game ticket are welcome to attend.

-The first 2,500 fans who enter Allstate Arena on April 15 will receive a Skates Car Window Plush, courtesy of Turtle Wax.
+The first 3,000 fans to enter Allstate Arena on April 13 will receive a pair of sunglasses, courtesy of Turtle Wax.
 To purchase your tickets or receive more information, please contact the Chicago Wolves at 1-800-THE-WOLVES.

 “Sondra and I are proud to be long-time supporters of the 100 Club,” Denis Healy said.
 “This year we are thrilled to partner with the Chicago Wolves to create a program that benefits this incredible group of men and women who have done so much to protect the Chicagoland community.”